KarolS/millfork/docs/stdlib/input.md

 ## null_mouse_default

-This module set the default joystick to no joystick.
+This module set the default mouse to no mouse.

 #### `void read_mouse()`